akhirsch/professional-page/cv.markdown

 ## Education
 - PhD in Computer Science, Cornell University (Expected), 2018
-- Masters in Computer Science, Cornell University (Expected), 2016
+- Master of Science in Computer Science, Cornell University, 2016
-- BS in Computer Science and Pure Mathematics, The George Washington University, 2013
+- Bachelors of Science in Computer Science and Pure Mathematics, The George Washington University, 2013

 ## Research Interests
 - Programming Languages
 - Mathematical Logic
 - Category Theory
-- Theory of Distributed Systems

 ## Theses and Research Projects

 - Categorical Semantics for Type-And-Effect Systems

 Effects are ubiquitous in programming languages.
 Ever since Moggi introduced monads in his computational lambda calculus, there have been generalizations and reformulations of categorical semantics of effect systems.
-Ross Tate discovered productors, the most general semantics for a large class of effects.
-I have been working on expanding the theory of productors (and consumptors, their dual).

-My recent work in this area has led to an understanding of strictness and laziness.
-The key idea is that, in most languages, both consumer and producer effects are often present.
-Depending on which is first resolved, either strict or lazy evaluation results.
+My work involves pushing back on the assumptions that are made in these models, and in applying those models to understand issues in programming languages.
+My most recent work involves relaxing the assumptions about the structure of the language that these models are built on.

 - Semantics for Authorization Logics